sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ora2pg -c ..\..\config\ora2pg.conf -t VIEW -o NW-views.sql
     ```

-    > **Note**: Views are exported into individual files.
+    > **NOTE**: Views are exported into individual files.
 The file specified in the command (NW-views.sql) references the individual files.

 2. Before we invoke NW-views.sql, we will need to make changes to four files.
 This is because our application uses a to_date() function that is not supported in Postgre SQL.
 We will need to replace the command in the code with the equivalent DATE() function in Postgre.
 First, in **SALES_TOTALS_BY_AMOUNT_NW-views.sql**, replace the existing last line